 Article in Journal

-Van Loo E, Nayga R, Verbeke W, Campbell D & Seo H (2017) Using eye-tracking to account for attribute non-attendance in choice experiments (Forthcoming), European Review of Agricultural Economics.
+Van Loo E, Nayga R, Campbell D, Seo H & Verbeke W (2018) Using eye tracking to account for attribute non-attendance in choice experiments (Forthcoming/Available Online), European Review of Agricultural Economics.

 This study uses eye-tracking measures to account for attribute non-attendance (ANA) in choice experiments.
 Using the case of sustainability labelling on coffee, we demonstrate various approaches to account for ANA based on number of fixation count cut-offs, definitions for detecting ignored attributes, and methods for modelling ANA.
 Some of the sustainability attributes identified through eye-tracking measures as being ‘visually ignored’ were truly ignored while in none of the tested approaches price was truly ignored.
 The adequacy of eye-tracking as a visual ANA measure might thus depend on the attribute.
 Further, there are inconsistencies in identifying non-attenders using visual ANA and the coefficient of variation.
 Based on our results, we cannot conclude that eye-tracking always adequately identifies ANA.
 However, we identified several major challenges that can assist in further optimizing the use of eye-tracking in the context of ANA.